Use the “Make a Copy” Trick When Sharing Google Drive Documents

-The utility of this neat Google Drive hack isn’t quite clear from the title, but give this tip a chance.
-Try it out once and you will see the immediate benefit when collaborating with others on Google Drive.
+The utility of this neat Google Drive hack isn’t quite clear from the title but try it out once and you will see the immediate benefit when collaborating with others on Google Drive.

-This small tip can come in handy when you want to preserve the original document or template while giving others the flexibility to edit a copy of the document for themselves.
-It will save them a trip to the File > Make a Copy command on the menu.
+This method is handy when you want to preserve the original document while giving others the space to edit a copy of the document in their own Drive folder.

 A typical case is a Google Doc that needs to be filled out individually by each respondent.
 Collaborators can enter the details in their own copy of the document without corrupting the original.

 You won’t have to ask them to make a copy.
 Simply follow these steps and the copy will be made automatically for them.

 This hack works on Google Docs, Google Sheets, and Google Slides.

 - Open the Google Drive document you want to share.